6001 Research Data & Materials Policy

 • Developing and implementing compliance systems, consistent with applicable legal requirements, to address scientific misconduct and conflict of interest.

-• The University is accountable to sponsors for meeting all obligations concerning research data, and for supporting an environment in which the objectives of its policies and principles are met.
+• The University is accountable to sponsors for meeting all obligations concerning Research Data, and for supporting an environment in which the objectives of its policies and principles are met.